 So this probably isn’t the first thing you thought about when you realized that you have 50K in cash.

 However, it is one of the best things that you can do for your financial health.
-There would be little point in investing your money if you continue to be in debt.
+There would be little point in investing your money if you continue to be in credit card debt.

-Ideally, you should use the 50K to settle and pay off as much debt as you can (especially those that come attached with high-interest amounts) and start with a clean slate.
+Ideally, you should use the 50K to settle and pay off as much debt as you can (especially those that come attached with high-interest amounts), start with a clean slate, build healthy financial relationships, and create long-term wealth.

 If you have money left over from that, then begin your investments or put the balance towards something that can bring you decent returns.

-The feeling of financial freedom that comes with knowing that you don’t owe anyone or anything is priceless!
+The feeling of financial freedom that comes with knowing that you did not deplete your retirement savings to pay a debt, have proper management on your living expenses and don’t owe anyone or anything is priceless!

 As excited as you might be in your quest to figure out how to make money with 50K, it is probably safest to set that money aside for some of the harsher practicalities of life.

-The rule of thumb that any decent financial adviser will tell you is to set aside 6 months’ worth of expenses to your emergency fund.
+The rule of thumb that any decent financial advisor will tell you is to set aside 6 months’ worth of expenses to your emergency fund.

 Once you have calculated how much you spend each month, multiply that by 6 and make sure you have that amount in an account or stashed away somewhere.